 7. Cruise along the River Thames

-If you haven’t experienced the River Thames from up close yet, here is your opportunity.
+If you haven’t experienced the River Thames up close yet (such as on a Thames cruise in London), here is your opportunity.

 Windsor has 20 miles of Thames riverside.
 There’s a paved pathway along the riverfront, where companies offer boat trips to relax and get a different perspective of the town.
 The most popular company is French Brother Ltd, which offers a short 40-minute round trip or a longer 2-hour one.
 Those who’d want to explore the waterfront on their own can hire a motorboat or rowboat with John Logie.